Upgrade to Regional Referee

 Minimum age: at least 18 years old

-Time as a Grassroots Referee: Minimum of Three (3) Consecutive Years as a Grassroots Referee
+Time as a Grassroots Referee: Minimum of 3 consecutive years

-Fitness test: Sprint/Interval Test prior to beginning the assessments.
-The criteria are the FIFA Women's Referee Test) Male - Category 1 / Female - Category 3
+You must complete the Sprint/Interval Test prior to beginning the assessments.
+The criteria are the FIFA Women's Referee Test) Male - Category 1 / Female - Category 3 including...

 Sprint Test: 40 meter sprint; Men (maximum 6.40 seconds per trial), Women (maximum 6.60 seconds per trial)

 Interval Test: Men (maximum 17 seconds per 75m run and 20 seconds per 25m walk), Women (maximum 17 seconds per 75m run and 24 seconds per 25m walk ).
 You can practice the interval test on your own using this audio file: Interval Test Audio File Download

 Jason Hutchinson, our SRA, is your contact for the fitness exam.